 Which is the only English city named after a woman?
 What city gets its name from a breast-shaped hill?
 And what was Newcastle called before it got its new castle?
-England contains 51 cities, many of which have fascinating etymologies.
+With the recent additions of Colchester, Doncaster, Milton Keynes and Southend-on-Sea, England now contains 55 cities, many of which have fascinating etymologies.
 Here they are, alphabetically, with the leading theories on how they got their names.

 Bath is, quite simply, named for its baths.
 The Romans first established a settlement here, called Aquae Sulis, around 60 CE.
 The next wave of invaders, the Anglo-Saxons, knew the place as Baðum, meaning 'at the baths'.
 Coins minted here in the 10th century are stamped with BAD — an old form for Bath rather than a comment on the coins' purity.